google/go-cloud/samples/tutorial/README.md

 As a first pass, let's connect to a GCS bucket.
 Then, we will connect to an S3 bucket.
-In both cases, we are going to create a pointer to a `blob.Bucket`, the type GoCloud provides as the cloud-agnostic interface into blob storage across clouds.
+In both cases, we are going to create a pointer to a `blob.Bucket`, the type Go X Cloud provides as the cloud-agnostic interface into blob storage across clouds.

 ``` go